icecream-truck¶

 Motivation 🚚¶

-Why icecream-truck
+Why icecream-truck?

-There is nothing wrong with the icecream
+There is nothing wrong with the icecream or logging packages.
+However,

-there are times that the author of icecream-truck
+there are times that the author of icecream-truck has wanted, for various

 reasons, more than these packages inherently offer: